 Students participate in two semesters of field experience at the Mills College Children's School for a minimum of 15 hours each week.
 At this laboratory school, they learn to work with infants and toddlers as well as preschool and school-age children.

-At the end of the first year of course work, students intern in a hospital environment.
+During the second year of the program students intern in a hospital environment.
 Students are required to obtain a minimum of 480 hours of clinical supervision with a certified child-life specialist (as required by the Certifying Committee of the Child Life Council).
 The program and the field placement's clinical supervisors form a team to educate the students.
 Together, the team aims to facilitate students' entrance into the profession of child life and to enhance the quality of psychosocial care and services delivered to children and families.

 Each fieldwork experience is supported by a seminar that meets once a week.
 Seminars are designed to encourage students to become reflective professionals through self-evaluation and peer-evaluation activities.

-Many of our graduates are currently working at Children's Hospital & Research Center Oakland and UCSF Benioff Children's Hospital—two of the largest programs in the San Francisco Bay Area.
-Directors of both of these programs are graduates of the Mills College School of Education.
+Many of our graduates are currently working at Lucille Packard's Children's Hospital, UCSF Benioff Children's Hospital, Oakland and UCSF Benioff Children's Hospital, San Fransciso—three of the largest programs in the San Francisco Bay Area.
+The Director of UCSF Benioff, San Francisco is a graduate of the Mills College School of Education.
 Our alumnae/i also pursue jobs in child life in hospitals.